ElvisNjogu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays the contents list of your current directory in a long format
+script that displays the contents list of the current directory in a long format